 How to Handle Comments About Your Accent in English

-So how should you handle comments about your accent?
+So how should you handle comments about how you sound when speaking English?

-The simplest way to handle these comments is to acknowledge that yes, you are a non-native speaker, but you speak well.
+The simplest way to handle these comments is to acknowledge that yes, you are a non-native speaker.

-First, you can make a joke about it.
-You can say, “Oh, I didn’t notice,” and wink and give them a big smile.
+If you choose to make a joke in response to their comment, you can say, “Oh, I didn’t notice,” and wink and give them a big smile.

-Or you can use a common idiom to show insider cultural knowledge: “You can take the girl out of France, but you can’t take the French out of my accent.”
+Or you can show your mastery of English by using a common idiom: “You can take the girl out of France, but you can’t take the French out of my accent.”

 Or you can make a joke like, “I wish someone had told me how hard it was to get an American accent when I started learning English.”

-They don’t understand how much work it is, or how complicated it can be to change your accent as an adult.
+Alternatively, you may decide to educate or enlighten the other person by helping them understand how much work it is to learn another language to fluency, or how complicated it can be to change your accent as an adult.

-Other times you want to consider the context: Are they worried they won’t understand you?
-Are they worried they can’t trust you?
+Other times you want to consider the context of the comment: Are they actually worried they won’t understand you?

 In this case, be proactive.